cferdinandi/adventure/content/rules.md

 Combat in Adventure works just like any other player action.

-- The player says what they want to do, rolls a D20, and adds their modifier
+- The player says what they want to do, rolls a D20, and adds a stat
 - The GM describes what happens as a result

 Attacks with a melee or up-close weapon (swords, axes, and such) use the STR stat.
 Ranged or far-away attacks (using a spear, bow, and so on) use the DEX stat.
-Similar, blocking uses STR, while dodging uses DEX.
+Similarly, blocking uses STR, while dodging uses DEX.

 {{<callout title="Examples">}}
 **The player is trying to hit an ogre with their sword.** This is a feat of strength.
 They roll a D20, and add their STR stat.